• Skip to primary navigation

 • Double Chocolate Chip Frappe

-Check out my Frozen Orange Creamsicle Drink and my Watermelon Lime Slushies for more frozen drink recipes!
+Check out my Orange Creamsicle Drink and my Watermelon Lime Slushies for more frozen drink recipes!

 The word "frappe," pronounced “frap-pay,” literally means "iced" in French.
 While the term once referred to any frozen beverage, today, "frappe" typically refers to a frozen coffee blended with cream and sweet flavors.
 When you order them from Starbucks, they're known as frappuccinos.